Publications

 Is Auto ABS a Vehicle for Misreporting?

-Using data on nearly 20 million auto loans from 361 auto asset-backed security (ABS) deals, I find signs of misreporting that are consistent with those found in other forms of ABS (such as RMBS and CMBS).
+Using data on over 20 million auto loans from 398 auto asset-backed security (ABS) deals, I find signs of misreporting that are consistent with those found in other forms of ABS (such as RMBS and CMBS).
 Loans immediately below discrete LTV are found to be riskier.
 Borrowers/dealers are inflating book values of vehicles to lower LTV and overstating income to lower PTI and DTI.
-Loans with misreporting are defaulting at increasing higher rates post-COVID.
+Differences in inflation across originators are persistent over time.
+Loans with misreporting are defaulting at increasingly higher rates post-COVID.
 The misreporting is partially priced at the loan-level in the form of higher interest rates, but investors do not appear to be compensated for the added risk at the deal-level.